|

 No outside funds were required.
 Not incidentally, these hospitals leaders and staffs have done what the American automobile makers were not able to sustain as they tried such systems methods in the l980s.
 The automakers abandoned these ideas for short-term profits, and currently are suffering huge, possibly fatal, losses while Japanese car manufacturers prosper.
 Systems management can be used to make any organization from a hospital, school, government agency, manufacturing plant–even an entire nation–more effective, efficient, and competitive.

-Contact your local PBS station for time of broadcast.
+Contact your local PBS station (link removed as it is not longer relevant) for time of broadcast.

 Related: